AhmedOuaddi08/Cross-Lingual-Sentiment-Analysis-/README.md

 4. Fine-tune `xlm-roberta-base` for 3 epochs using the Hugging Face `Trainer` API.
 5. Evaluate on the English test set (loss, accuracy, weighted F1).
 6. Perform zero-shot evaluation on French and Spanish test sets using the English-fine-tuned model.
+7. Evaluate the multilingual on the English, French and Spanish test sets (loss, accuracy, weighted F1).
-7. Run a small error analysis on misclassified negative reviews.
+8. Run a small error analysis on misclassified negative reviews.

 ## How to Run